 The CPI working group provides an opportunity to circulate and discuss current works in progress from graduate students and faculty.
 The workshop is open to any faculty and graduate students.
-This fall, we will be meeting from 2-3pm on September 12, October 17, and November 28 in Ketchum 33.

 The following are select titles and research topics from past CPI workshop meetings: